-You’ve heard the term used on “CSI” or “Law and Order” but what does it mean?
-It’s not just decorative legalese to impress the uninitiated.
-It is an early and essential part of every legal action, and has particular significance in criminal cases.
+Maybe you've heard the term "prima facie case" used during a TV show or movie, but what does it mean?
+It's not just decorative legalese to impress the uninitiated.
+It is an early and essential part of every legal action and has particular significance in criminal cases.

 The term translates from Latin as, essentially, the case at first sight.
 As that phrase implies, it is a way to evaluate a case at an initial stage to see if there is any support for bringing it to trial.
 A party with the burden of proof presents a prima facie case when the party presents enough evidence to support a verdict in the party's favor, assuming the opposing party does not rebut or disprove it.
 This means that the party with the burden of proof has shown that he or she can meet that burden as to each element of his or her case.
 Where a party with the burden of proof cannot present a prima facie case, the opposing party may move for a verdict in the opposing party's favor because the other party cannot possibly win.

 Successfully presenting a prima facie case does not mean that a party wins.
-The opposing party then has the opportunity to offer evidence that contradicts (rebuts) the other party’s prima facie case.
-The party with the burden of proof then has the opportunity to attack the rebuttal evidence and prove his or her case.
+The opposing party then has the opportunity to offer evidence that contradicts (rebuts) the other party's prima facie case.
+The party with the burden of proof then has the opportunity to attack the rebuttal evidence.

-For example, where a prosecutor has charged a defendant with burglary, the prosecution must present evidence that the defendant made an entry into premises without authorization.
-If the prosecution’s only evidence is that the defendant was found sometime after the burglary to be in possession of items stolen from the premises, that evidence alone will not support a burglary charge.
-The defendant would not have to offer any evidence but could request an acquittal based on the prosecution’s failure to make out a prima facie case of burglary.
+Say a prosecutor charged a defendant with burglary.
+The prosecution must present evidence that the defendant entered the premises without authorization.
+If the prosecution can only show that the defendant was found sometime after the burglary in possession of items stolen from the premises, this evidence alone will not support a burglary charge.
+In fact, the defendant wouldn't need to offer any evidence but could request an acquittal based on the prosecution's failure to make out a prima facie case of burglary.

-But, where a prosecutor has evidence of the defendant’s presence within the premises, such as the testimony of an eyewitness, the prosecution has satisfied the requirements of a prima facie case as to that element of the crime.
-Even a defendant who has evidence that an eyewitness was mistaken and misidentified the burglar as him cannot immediately move for a verdict, but must present that evidence in rebuttal.
+But, where a prosecutor has evidence of the defendant's presence within the premises, such as the testimony of an eyewitness, the prosecution has satisfied the requirements of a prima facie case as to that element of the crime.
+Even a defendant who has evidence that an eyewitness was mistaken cannot immediately move for a verdict but must present that evidence in rebuttal.